 Research Grants and Fellowships:

-Performance, Transparency and the Cultures of Surveillance (authored).
-In progress.
+Performance, Transparency and the Cultures of Surveillance.
+Michigan, 2018.

 Center-Staging the Sixties: Mainstream and Popular Performances in a Turbulent Decade (co-edited with Cindy Rosenthal).
-In progress.
+Michigan, 2017.

 The Ghosts of the Avant-Garde(s): Exorcizing Experimental Theatre and Performance.
 Michigan, 2013.